R3n1er/lechefalban/README.md

 - 👋 Hi, I’m Alban
 - 👀 I’m interested in Web developpemennt, DevOps & IT Networks.
 I am also passioned about Finance, Cryptocurrency and Technical Analysis
 - 🌱 I’m currently learning Fullstack Web developpement with Javascript and React at @LacapsuleParis Coding Bootcamp
-- 💞️ I’m looking to collaborate on Javascript Front-End and Back-End Web and Mobile projects
+- 💞️ I’m looking to collaborate on Front-End Project With ReactJS, VueJS for company working in Finance, Crypto, Healthcare or e-commerce.
-- ✨ I also want to learn Solidity to design Dapps on Ethereum Blockchain
+- ✨ I also want to learn Solidity languade to design Dapps on Ethereum Blockchain or other chains
 - 📫 How to reach me :
 - -Twitter @lechefalban
 - - Instagram @lechefalban